hamza-ahmed1/full-stack-web-app/README.md

 ## How to Set Up the Project

-To set up and run this web app locally, follow these steps:

 ### 1. Set Up Prisma
 - Go to the [Prisma documentation](https://www.prisma.io/docs) and choose the **Start from Scratch** guide to set up your Prisma environment.
 - Copy the Prisma schema from your newly created project and paste it into the `schema.prisma` file of your project.